ltts-eai/ltts-project/docs/page06.md

 Our first step is to get a couple of imports out of the way:

-    -Os and Zipfile will help us in assessing the size of the models.
+*  Os and Zipfile will help us in assessing the size of the models.
-    -tensorflow_model_optimization for model pruning.
+*  tensorflow_model_optimization for model pruning.
-    -load_model for loading a saved model.
+*  load_model for loading a saved model.
-    -and of course tensorflow and keras.
+*  and of course tensorflow and keras.

 finally we'll able to visualize the models: